Judge declares Iowa fetal heartbeat law unconstitutional

-A state judge on Tuesday struck down Iowa's restrictive "fetal heartbeat" abortion law.
+A state judge on Tuesday struck down Iowa's restrictive "fetal heartbeat" abortion law, which would have been the most restrictive anti-abortion law in the nation.

 Judge Michael Huppert found the law unconstitutional, concluding that the Iowa Supreme Court's earlier decisions that affirm a woman's fundamental right to an abortion would include the new law passed last year